Tailor: Generating and Perturbing Text with Semantic Controls: Creating Perturbations with

-In practice, these primitive perturbation operations can be used in conjunction with external knowledge bases to achieve targeted edits.
-For example, if used with WordNet~\cite{miller1998wordnet}, \optag{CHANGE\_CONTENT} can recreate perturbations that contain natural logic~\cite{maccartney2014natural}: In Table~\ref{table:optag}, \swap{doctor}{adult} creates an entailment relationship between the original and perturbed sentence, with ``doctor'' being a hyponym of ``adult.''
-Additionally, these operation strings can be composed to achieve more complex perturbation strategies, as shown in \sect{sec:contrast_set}, \sect{sec:data_augment}, and \sect{sec:style_transfer}.
+While our control codes are mostly derived from semantic roles, these primitive operations broadly cover both syntactic and semantic changes.
+They can also be used in conjunction with external knowledge bases to achieve targeted edits.\footnote{ For example, if combined with WordNet~\cite{miller1998wordnet}, \sysname perturbations may be able to incorporate a subset of natural logic~\cite{maccartney2014natural}: In Figure~\ref{fig:teaser}, we can create an entailment relationship by replacing \remove{doctor} with its hyponym \add{adult}. }, or be composed to achieve more complex perturbation strategies as shown in \sect{sec:contrast_set}, \sect{sec:data_augment}, and Appendix \sect{sec:appendix-style-transfer}.